rpagliuca/react-github-travis/README.md

 1. The page on your web browser should have been automatically updated (hot-reloaded)

 # Deploy
+1. Visit https://travis-ci.org/ and login with GitHub account
 1. Click on the `+` sign to add a repository
 1. Enable your newly created fork repository
-1. Visit https://travis-ci.org/ and login with GitHub account.
-After that, enable integration with your brand new repository.
 1. Visit GitHub, and create a new security token for Travis: https://github.com/settings/tokens.
 You have to enable the "repo" scope.
 1. Copy the token generated in the previous step and add it to the travis-ci pipeline as an environment variable, with name GITHUB_TOKEN.
 1. `git commit`